 Texas’ capitol city is also home to several major universities, including the University of Texas, St. Edwards University, and Huston Tillutson University, giving the city its college town vibes.

 The secret is out on Austin’s awesomeness, though.
-According to Zillow, home values have climbed nearly 40% in the past year, with the average home value hovering around $580,000.
+According to Zillow, home values in Austin have surged to an average hovering around $661,000.

 Learn more about Austin homeowners insurance.